lavanyashukla/neural_networks/README.md

 I made a quick **demo** to walk you through this kernel: https://www.loom.com/share/fb64035e4576467489cf0f2ad9cff92a.

+## Slides
+If you found this repo via one of my talks, here's a link to the **[slides.](https://www.slideshare.net/LavanyaShukla/designing-your-neural-networks-a-step-by-step-walkthrough/)**

+## Get In Touch
 If you have any more questions or feedback, please don't hesitate to [message me](https://twitter.com/lavanyaai)!